AR-CADE/wayfire-ipc/README.md

 # wayfire-ipc
-A wayfire ipc plugin aims to be kind of I3/sway compatible.
+An experimental ipc plugin for wayfire, aims to be kind of I3/sway compatible.